apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**A body was found near a Rio Grande buoy that Texas installed**
+**Florida bans AP psychology over gender identity, sexual orientation lessons, College Board says**

-You can read more about it [here](https://apnews.com/article/rio-grande-mexico-texas-buoys-fdb59d6d39db90c5d2902dc7bcd1a960).
+You can read more about it [here](https://www.youtube.com/watch?v=JRCUaigjBTU).

 ## Requirements
 - Python 3.8